GroupProjectIII/Zero-Waste/README.md

 • Admin

 #  Link to the deployed web application in a cloud hosting service: https://zero-waste-project3.herokuapp.com/
+Some functions that work in localhost may not be work in this hosted one because this is a free hosting service.

 # You can run the backend by following these steps:
 You can clone the project using this command. “git clone https://github.com/GroupProjectIII/Zero-Waste.git”.